Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/13-LAB-SC_100_Lab4_Ex2_Global_Secure_Access.md

 ### Task 4: Setup Quick Access and assign User

-Private Access provides two ways to configure the private resources that you want to tunnel through the service.
-Quick Access or Global Secure Access applications.
-For this exercise, you'll use Quick Access.

-Quick Access is the primary group of FQDNs and IP addresses that you want to secure.
-When you configure the Quick Access, you're creating a new enterprise application that serves as a container for the private resources that you want to secure.
+In this task, you will configure **Quick Access** to secure private resources, such as your file server, through the **Global Secure Access (GSA)** client.
+Quick Access allows you to define a group of FQDNs and IP addresses to protect.

-In order for your users to access the resources the file server through the GSA client you need to enable Quick Access and assign it to your test users.
+You will enable **Quick Access**, create an enterprise application to secure the resources, and assign it to your test users for access.

 1. Naviaget back to **Entra Admin Center** and in the left navigation pane expand **Global Secure Access**, expand **Applications**, then select **Quick Access**.
 Enter the following information: